 Many factors can send a will into probate litigation, including second marriages, sibling rivalry, and a poorly appointed estate executor.
 The executor can be challenged if heirs feel that they are untrustworthy, disorganized or unable to follow instructions.
 If an estate plan fails to mention a child, this can also lead to probate litigation.

-Estate Planning and Probate Attorneys
+Estate Planning and Probate Litigation Attorneys in NJ

 With over thirty years of experience assisting the community, Davison, Eastman, Muñoz, Paone, P.A can help streamline the probate process or create an estate plan to prepare your family for the future.
 If you are already struggling with probate and do not know what steps to take next, the attorneys at Davison, Eastman, Muñoz, Paone, P.A can assist you.
 We can offer guidance about the best options for protecting assets or help you understand your duties if you have been named executor of an estate.
 If you have any questions about probate, probate litigation or any other estate administration issues, schedule a consultation with one of our attorneys.
 Our law offices are conveniently located in Freehold and Toms River, New Jersey.